DarthMike/darthmike.github.io/source/_posts/2015-09-09-functional-programming-in-the-small-with-swift.markdown

 iOS applications involve a great deal of **UI** programming.
 The iOS frameworks are object-oriented, and Swift is not a pure FP language.
 Throwing away all the code from Apple's frameworks just to make our code more functional is not a realistic approach.

 Thus we need to balance where we want to use from different programming paradigms.
 For a beginner, or a team with not too much experience with FP, my choice would be doing [Functional Programming in the small, Object Oriented in the large][small_large].
-We'll focus on how to leverage Swift to write more 'functional' code in the small.

 # FP in the small using Swift